RnbWd/chronic/README.md

 #### opts:

 - `chronic.once` a comma separated list of strings (tasks).
-  - a list of tasks which should run *and completed* prior to this task starting
+  - a list of tasks which should be *run and completed* prior to this task starting
 - `chronic.path` accepts a glob of string(s), either in an array or commma separated.
 Passed down to `t.src('path')` and `t.files`
 - `chronic.watch` accepts a glob of string(s), either in an array or commma separated.
 Passed down to `t.watching` and `t.files`
 - `chronic.transform` accepts a comma separated list of functions that are stream transforms.
 Using the gulp ecosystem, these would be gulp plugins.